 Prep the Sauce

-Remove the seed from the peach, remove both the seed and peel from the mango.
-Place the mango and peach flesh into a large food processor or standard blender.
+- Remove peach seed, remove seed and peel from the mango.
+Place mango and peach flesh along with remaining onion pieces into a large food processor or blender.

-Trim the ends off of 1/2 a bunch of cilantro and add cilantro to the food processor along with the vinegar, salt, and pepper.
+- Trim the ends off of 1/2 a bunch of cilantro, then add cilantro to the food processor along with the vinegar, salt, and pepper.

-Place the onions on the grill over direct medium heat.
-Place the steak on the grill over a section that is turned off to create indirect medium heat.
+- Place the onions on the grill over direct medium heat.
+Place the steak on the grill over indirect medium heat.

 *Using a three burner grill, I leave the left side off for the steak, put the middle on medium high, and the right on medium for the onions.